 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-: [1].
+Erik Bojorges-Valdez: Obtain a good signal to noise ratio.
+Is necessary to build or use proper electrodes and montage system [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera